I have some details to share about big changes coming to the Nintex Connect community!

 - I'm going to start closing off areas of our community to new content to simplify the move.
 For example, the Dev Talk is closed to new questions so I can move them to a better place in this community before we move the lot to the new platform.

 - Your inbox messages won't be transferred to the new platform.
 Nor will status updates.
-If there's something in your inbox you want to keep, copy/paste it somewhere before February 19th.
+If there's something in your inbox you want to keep, copy/paste it somewhere now.
 I can't access your inbox now, and won't be able to after the move, either.

 I want to thank you for taking the time to read this update.
 There's more to come.
 Be sure to "follow" me (hover over my name above and click "follow" on the pop-up card) so you can get notifications when I create new content.
 And follow me on Twitter, where I'll post updates like this.